 …After the disintegration of the most significant relationship of his life, the demons Turner has been battling since childhood are quick to return – depression and guilt surrounding his identity as a bisexual man, experiences of sexual abuse, and the religious upbringing that was the cause of so much confusion.
 It is among the trees of London’s Epping Forest where he seeks refuge.
 But once a place of comfort, it now seems full of unexpected, elusive threats that trigger twisted reactions.

-This special discussion is led by Dr Sos Eltis (Brasenose College, University of Oxford).
-Eltis offers a radical re-examination of Oscar Wilde’s plays, challenging long-established views of the writer as a dilettante and dandy.
+This special discussion was led by Dr Sos Eltis (Brasenose College, University of Oxford), who offers a radical re-examination of Oscar Wilde’s plays, challenging long-established views of the writer as a dilettante and dandy.
 Eltis argues that Wilde be considered a serious philosopher and social critic who used his drama to subvert traditional Victorian values: she positions him as an anarchist, a socialist and a feminist.

 The Library is Open!
 Performances by Sara Wingate Gray and Istanbul Queer Art Collective

-The Library is Open! at The Oscar Wilde Temple brings together two library–themed durational performances, The Itinerant Poetry Library by Sara Wingate Gray and Psychic Bibliophiles by Istanbul Queer Art Collective.
+The Library is Open! at The Oscar Wilde Temple brought together two library–themed durational performances, The Itinerant Poetry Library by Sara Wingate Gray and Psychic Bibliophiles by Istanbul Queer Art Collective.

 The Itinerant Poetry Library (TIPL) is a non–static, special collections public library of poetry.
 Operating outside of the confines of architecture but within the parameters of conventional library systems, the project encourages users to explore their perception of what a library might be.
-The books in TIPL change according to the occasion and for this event references to Oscar Wilde have been placed, waiting to be discovered.
+The books in TIPL change according to the occasion and for this event references to Oscar Wilde were used.
 TIPL has travelled to 14 different countries in over 200 different locations.

-Just in Bookcase is an artwork and memento: the artists made this piece to remember the 2000 books that they had to leave behind during a move from Istanbul to London.
-For this performance, the Psychic Bibliophiles will use their work Just in Bookcase – a suitcase full of handwritten cards, one for each of the books left in Turkey – to give visitors an impression of what it was like to have lived and read in Istanbul.
-Visitors will be asked to pick a card, the artists will then use the card to tell a story, something like a tarot reading.
-Any visitor that happens upon an Oscar Wilde card will be gifted with a quote from one of the very few books the artists brought with them: The Collective Works of Oscar Wilde.
+Psychic Bibliophiles is an artwork and memento: the artists made this piece to remember the 2000 books that they had to leave behind during a move from Istanbul to London.
+For this performance they used a suitcase full of handwritten cards, one for each of the books left in Turkey – to give visitors an impression of what it was like to have lived and read in Istanbul.
+Visitors were asked to pick a card, the artists then used the card to tell a story, something like a tarot reading.
+Any visitor that found an Oscar Wilde card will be gifted with a quote from one of the very few books the artists brought with them: The Collective Works of Oscar Wilde.